masesk/webapp-interface-manager/README.md

     },
 }
 ```
-2. Add a new StaticWindow component to `WidgetManager.js`
+2. Add a new StaticWindow component to `AppManager.js`

 ```
  {/* Add all static windows/apps below */}
  <StaticWindow appid="mynewapp"/>
 ```
 #### In browser
-After running the widget manager, navigate to the top left and open `Add Widget` window to add new widget providing `appid`, `title`, `url`, `width`, `height`, `deletable`, and `single` from the UI selection.
+After running the app manager, navigate to the top left and open `Add New Web App` window to add new app providing `appid`, `title`, `url`, `width`, `height`, `deletable`, and `single` from the UI selection.

-The `Add Widget` React component uses the `createWindow` redux action passing in the mentioned parameters.
+The `Add Web App` React component uses the `createWindow` redux action passing in the mentioned parameters.
 Any other React component can perform this action, given it connects to the Redux store.
-See `src/apps/AddWidget.js` for a working example.
+See `src/apps/AddWebApp.js` for a working example.

 ### As a React Component
 Using `StaticWindow` React component, reference the `id` that uses the URL you need.